Skip to main content

 Scout on Terminal Illnesses/ Four Shots

 The sound of simmering bacon and eggs could never leave my memory.
 It was a reminder of the life I had, that I could never get back.
 But over time the sizzling turned into snickers, the snickers into laughs, and the laughs into screams.
-There were other sounds I remember from those mornings that have almost turned and warped into people of their own.
+There were other sounds I remember from those mornings that have turned and warped into people of their own.
 They’re a group of friends in my head that all combine into one single moment, one single memory.
 The most significant one, the best friend, would be the sound of her flipping her hair over her shoulders as she reads the newspaper.
 Or her laughter when I couldn’t stop staring at her.
-The importance of these moments turns into anger at myself; how I squandered my time trying to forget what would leave me anyway.
+The importance of these moments turns into anger in myself; how I squandered my time trying to forget what would leave me anyway.

 “Back again?
 It’s been a while.”
 The bartender who thinks he knows the inner workings of my heart speaks again.
 It gives me all the more reason to drink.
 He could be right, but a bar is the last place I would take advice from anyone.
-A man with a job like that knows that ignorant people like me won’t listen, but he oversteps to satisfy his own conscience.
-Like if trying to make us redeem ourselves will change the fact that he hands us the drinks that drive us into our own self-loathing.
+A man with a job like that knows that ignorant people like me won’t listen, but he oversteps to satisfy his conscience.
+As if trying to make us redeem ourselves will change the fact that he hands us the drinks that drive us into our own self-loathing.
 But I entertain him, like a dance to who can outlive their hatred.

 “Yes, it has, but I couldn’t help myself today.”
 He sighs and turns around, already pouring what he knows I’ll ask for.
 Four shots of the strongest legal desensitizer.
 One, two, three, and-.